sean-parent/sean-parent.github.io/papers-and-presentations.md

 Authors: Jaakko Järvi, Mat Marcus, Sean Parent, John Freeman, Jacob N. Smith

-Abstract: A user interface, such as a dialog, assists a user in synthesising a set of values, typically parameters for a command object.
+Abstract: A user interface, such as a dialog, assists a user in synthesizing a set of values, typically parameters for a command object.
 Code for "command parameter synthesis" is usually application-specific and non-reusable, consisting of validation logic in event handlers and code that controls how values of user interface elements change in response to a user's actions, etc. These software artifacts are incidental - they are not explicitly designed and their implementation emerges from a composition of locally defined behaviors.

 This article presents property models to capture explicitly the algorithms, validation, and interaction rules, arising from command parameter synthesis.
 A user interface's behavior can be derived from a declarative property model specification, with the assistance of a component akin to a constraint solver.
 This allows multiple interfaces, both human and programmatic, to reuse a single model along with associated validation logic and widget activation logic.